How to accept payment on Google Forms

 Accepting payment on Google Forms takes some navigating and ingenuity.
 While there are some rudimentary versions of payment integrations, add-ons provide a better experience.
 But a robust form builder like Jotform is equipped to handle your customers’ payments without confusing them.
 With Jotform, you can make your forms blend into your site and make your business more flexible.

-Also check out Jotform’s detailed guide on Google Forms
+See also Jotform’s detailed guide about: Google Forms

 Send Comment: